 By Dhanjit Das

 FIX (Financial Information eXchange) protocol is the defacto standard for message communication for almost two decades of electronic trading.
 In 1992, Salamon brothers and Fidelity Investments initiated FIX protocol to be used in equity trading.
 Today, it is used by a variety of market participants, firms, and vendors.
-With the advent of electronic trading, various exchanges and firms devised their own messaging formats, and so FIX was seen and developed as an intermediary messaging format, a common underlying means of standardised communications.
+With the advent of electronic trading, various exchanges and firms devised their own messaging formats, and so FIX was seen and developed as an intermediary messaging format, a common underlying means of standardized communications.

 Widespread use of a standard messaging protocol reduces cost and complexity of integrating various internal processes, hence beneficial to all stakeholders.
-There is vast improvement in the ease of maintaining application working over FIX than one that uses a proprietary protocol.
-The use of FIX reduces the costs of establishing trading platform, automated execution tool, etc. simply by allowing replication from existing implementations.
+There is a vast improvement in the ease of maintaining application working over FIX than one that uses a proprietary protocol.
+The use of FIX reduces the costs of establishing a trading platform, automated execution tool, etc. simply by allowing replication from existing implementations.